rpanos/spmf_python/README.md

 1. from package root run: nosetests

 ## Warning
-This module is ultimatley designed to be used as a dependancy but package 'SPMF Manager' and its ability to call SPMF.jar in different environments are very much in beta.
-Pls start with SPMF Results Parsers first.
+This module is ultimatley designed to be used as a dependancy but the package 'SPMF Manager' and its ability to call SPMF.jar in different environments are very much in beta.
+Pls try using SPMF Results Parsers first!